Table of contents

 The lentil probably originates from the wild lentil Lens orientalis from Asia Minor.
 Lentils have been cultivated since the Neolithic period, making them one of the oldest types of dried vegetables.
 12 In the Neolithic period (approx. 7000 BC), the lentil was a major crop in the Fertile Crescent (Bulgaria, Greece).
 Lentils were also a staple food in ancient Egypt and Palestine.

 According to Wikipedia, the most important growing areas are Spain, Russia, Chile, Argentina, the USA, Canada and the Middle East.
-In India alone, over 50 varieties are widespread.
+In India alone, over 50 varieties are grown.
 3

 Cultivation - Harvest: